LiterallyNotHitler/UoD-BDS-Timetable-Scraper/README.md

   * Uses BS4 to browse the data and organise it
   * Uses Pymessenger to recieve and serve messages across FB Messenger
     * Uses Flask to provide pathways for these GET and POST requests
-    * Uses Wit.ai for NLP to decipher the intent of the message, and get corresponding data, i.e. date, to respond.
+    * Uses Wit.ai for NLP to decipher the intent of the message and get corresponding data, i.e. date, to respond.

 TODO:
   * Add user customisation properties, i.e. only show labs for group A.